pmieszal/shekly-ios/README.md

 - [x] upgrade to Swift 5
 - [ ] move entirely to CleanSwift
 - [ ] get rid of Rx
-- [ ] propably get rid of generic SheklyViewController, since it really affects code readability (can't implement protocols in extensions)
+- [x] ~~propably get rid of generic SheklyViewController, since it really affects code readability (can't implement protocols in extensions)~~ actually Swift 5 solves this problem 🎉
 - [ ] use Swinject for DI instead of current factories

 ## Author